kermitt2/grobid/Readme.md

 The Web services are documented [here](http://grobid.readthedocs.io/en/latest/Grobid-service/).

 _Warning_: Some quota and query limitation apply to the demo server!
+Please be courteous and do not overload the demo server.

 ## Clients